Champney/Pinterest-Data-Pipeline-Project/README.md

 - In your Databricks workspace, execute the entire `databricks-code-ipynb` notebook.
 This will perform the necessary cleaning transformations on the data before calculating insights as required.
 The dataframes are stored as objects in the notebook.

     _Note: This databricks notebook may be executed regularly & automatically by uploading the associated DAG py file (12885f560a0b_dag.py) to Airflow.
-The `username`, `databricks_notebok_path` and `databricks_cluster_id` variables at the beginning of the file can be modified if the user intends on accessing a different notebook under a different account._
+The `username`, `databricks_notebook_path` and `databricks_cluster_id` variables at the beginning of the file can be modified if the user intends on accessing a different notebook under a different account._

 #### Option 2: Continuous Streaming through Kinesis